-The proposed bill, HB 1505-FN, requires municipalities, towns, and cities to provide documentation to the Department of Revenue Administration (DRA) to ensure compliance with local budget and tax caps.
+The bill, HB 1505-FN, requires municipalities, towns, and cities to provide documentation to the Department of Revenue Administration (DRA) to ensure compliance with local budget and tax caps.
 It introduces new provisions to RSA 21-J:34, mandating that political subdivisions with adopted tax or budget caps submit a compliance form detailing computations of the caps, proposed appropriations, estimated revenues, and any ballot votes to override the caps.
-The bill also amends RSA 32:5-b, RSA 32:5-e, and RSA 32:5-g to clarify the handling of appropriations that exceed the caps, including adjustments based on estimated revenues and the process for reducing budgets that exceed the caps.
+The bill also amends RSA 32:5-b, RSA 32:5-e, and RSA 32:5-g to clarify the handling of appropriations that exceed the caps, including necessary reductions for any appropriations already raised.
+Key changes include adjustments to the calculation of per pupil costs and per resident expenditures based on the most recent data and inflation adjustments.

 As Amended by the House: 21-J:34, 32:5-b, 32:5-e, 32:5-g, 32:2, 32:5-f, 32:5-h